JakubHuber/UltimateClasses/ErrorGuard/README.md

 - ErrorDetails.cls

 **Usage:**
 ErrorGuard object is designed to collect all errors encountered during program run.
 Also it gives output to the Imediate window and log file if needed.
-Specyfic procedure template is needed to proper use:
+Specyfic try-catch procedure template is needed to proper use:

 ```vb
 Public Class